 "This morning, two vessels sailed beyond the permitted fishing zone," a spokeswoman told AFP, saying troops had fired warning shots to halt them that were ignored.

 Troops then fired rubber bullets towards the boats, wounding one of the fishermen "very lightly," she said.
 All seven were taken for questioning.

-Under the terms of an August 26 truce agreement which ended a deadly 50-day war between Israel and Hamas militants, Gaza fishermen are permitted to trawl the waters up to six nautical miles off the shore.
+According to the terms of an August 26 truce agreement which ended a deadly 50-day war between Israel and Hamas militants, Gaza fishermen are permitted to trawl the waters up to six nautical miles off the shore.

-Ayash, however, accused Israel of constantly violating the terms of the agreement.
+But Ayash accused Israel of constantly violating the terms of the agreement.

 "Since signing the truce, the Israeli army has violated (the agreement) eight times, arresting fishermen and destroying a giant fishing boat, in addition to firing at fishermen on a daily basis," he said.

 And the Gaza-based Palestinian Centre for Human Rights accused Israel of imposing a de facto naval "buffer zone", with troops stopping boats even before they reached the outer limit.

 It said troops had fired on fishing vessels 18 times during September alone, and they had arrested fishermen on four separate occasions.

 "Israeli naval forces have not allowed fishermen to sail up to this limit as all Israeli attacks have taken place within the six-nautical miles fishing area," a PCHR statement said.